Master of Science in Imaging Sciences

 This course builds on the previous learning related in MRI (Phase 3).
 This course will allow the students to engage in self-directed study to prepare for the American Registry of Radiologic Technologist (ARRT) in MRI by completing registry review board modules.
 This course will provide the students the opportunity to integrate the theory and clinical practice in order to meet the complex needs of patients.
 ARRT registry review modules and case presentations will be completed.
 This course will provide a review of MRI with an emphasis on problem solving and critical thinking.
 Prerequisites: MSIS 6004.

-This course is an extension of Clinical Practicum IV and will allow the student to achieve final competencies in MRI (Phase 3).
-Supervised clinical experience in MRI (Phase 3).
-The student will participate in a series of classroom demonstrations and practice in Venipuncture.
+This course is an extension of Clinical V and will allow the student to achieve final competencies in MRI (Phase 3).
+The student will participate in a series of classroom demonstrations and practice in venipuncture.
 The student will complete a self-learning packet of materials required by the Radiology Department for all technologists, nurses, and students who wish to practice venipuncture in the department.
-The student will prove competency by passing a clinical practicum with a radiology nurse.
+The student will prove competency by passing a clinical with a radiology nurse.
 Prerequisites: MSIS 6005.